 Let’s start with the five big categories, shall we?

 A part of this article is summarized in the following video:

 The Categories of Low Cost Prepping

 All items on the low cost prepping list can be divided into 5 categories: first aid, water, food, hygiene items and emergency supplies.
 You might ask, do I need all of them?
 Well, a person can survive for 3 days without water, and as much as 3 weeks without food, but it would be a painful and probably lethal experience.
 And what if you are injured or running a fever?
 What if you are stuck on your roof for many days as your neighborhood is flooded?

 As you can understand now, being fully prepared is a necessity.
 You will need the items that I am about to list, and trust me, I do not intend to suggest redundant or luxury items.
-These are the items that can be utilized when an actual disaster strikes, and all of them are on a budget.
+These are the items and survival gadgets that can be utilized when an actual disaster strikes, and all of them are on a budget.
 Just make sure you stock enough to last you at least a week.
 Also, before deciding on quantities, see how many members there are going to be in your group, and who they actually are.
 A child might need less food than a grown man.

 Since we are discussing low cost prepping, the items in this sub-list are basic pills that you can find in any drugstore and pharmacy.
 They effectively treat inflammation and pain.
 I will also mention a few items that are needed to treat wounds.
 All of these first aid items are cheap and widely available, and can be real lifesavers in times of need.
 These are very crucial items that should be in every survival backpack.

 - First aid kits from American Red Cross.
 They are sealed and each can serve a person.

 - First aid kit from Curad – it includes sterile dressings and patches